 I call these cookies, but don’t get crazy and think you are going to replace chocolate chip cookies with these healthy oatmeal cookies!
 You know what, let’s stop all of the cookie talk and call them breakfast bites.
 But, tell your kids they are cookies.
 Maxwell lovesss them!
 Like, wishes he could eat ’em for every meal.
 They’re great for traveling, car snacks and even lunch on the go!
-I mean it’s just bananas and oats people!
+I mean it’s just bananas and oats, y’all.
 You can have cookies for breakfast.
 You’re welcome!
-Oh and I heard about these tasty treats from my friend, Lauren, who owns the cute store here in Austin called, The Burlap Bag!
-You can see her 2 ingredient cookie version here.

 You can actually make these “cookies” with only 2 ingredients: Bananas and oatmeal.
 For the record, I never do that.
 I add in all kinds of goodies and they end up being 6-8 ingredient cookies.
 You really can’t mess them up.